EV Charging Time & Cost Calculator

 How long does it take to charge an EV at home?

-For many drivers, a Level 2 charger can restore a daily commute overnight.
-The exact time depends on battery size, starting charge level, target charge level, and the power your vehicle can actually accept.
-A Level 1 outlet is much slower and may be enough only for lighter daily driving.
+A Level 2 home charger can often restore a daily commute overnight, but the exact time depends on battery capacity, starting charge level, target charge level, and the power the vehicle will accept.
+A Level 1 outlet is much slower and is usually suited to lighter daily driving.

 Is it cheaper to charge at home or at a public station?